MicrosoftDocs/well-architected/well-architected/operational-excellence/enable-automation.md

 ### Monitoring and logging

 Develop your monitoring strategy to capture metrics that drive the type of automation you require.
 Use structured logging and custom metrics that provide the information required by automation in a manner that is easy to recognize with the automation tools.
-The metrics that you capture should be combined with thresholds defined in the monitoring system that will trigger alerts and automated actions when appropriate.
+The metrics that you capture should be combined with thresholds defined in the monitoring system that trigger alerts and automated actions when appropriate.
 These actions can include things like automatic notifications and self-healing mechanisms For more information, see [Recommendations for self-healing and self-preservation](../reliability/self-preservation.md).

 ### User lifecycle